swaptacular/swpt-k8s-config/README.md

 `node-data/` sub-directory (`apps/dev/swpt-debtors/node-data/`,
 `apps/dev/swpt-creditors/node-data/`, and
 `apps/dev/swpt-accounts/node-data/`).
-This sub-directory contains information about the Swaptacular node, and its peers.
+This sub-directory contains information about the Swaptacular node and its peers.
 The `node-data/` sub-directory should start as an identical copy of the [Swaptacular certificate authority scripts repository](https://github.com/swaptacular/swpt_ca_scripts), and continue evolving from there.